Located in the heart of Atlanta, Georgia, Georgia Tech is a school well-known for its engineering and computer science

 Conclusion: Georgia Tech Supplemental Essay

-Remember, these short answer responses give you a chance to communicate with Georgia Tech’s admissions officers in a way that your testing scores and transcripts can’t.
+Remember, this short answer essay gives you a chance to communicate with Georgia Tech’s admissions officers in a way that your test scores and transcripts can’t.
 Use this opportunity to your advantage.

-Overall, you will write two short essays.
-One will show your interest in a specific major at Georgia Tech.
+Overall, you will write one, 300-word maximum, supplemental essay to show your interest in a specific major at Georgia Tech.